Victor Paukstelis

 Victor Paukstelis (born Viktoras Paukštelis, 25 May 1983) is a Lithuanian pianist and painter.

 Early life and education

 Paukstelis was born in Vilnius, Lithuania.
-A graduate of the National M. K. Čiurlionis School of Art and Balys Dvarionas Music School, he has obtained a Bachelor's, Master's and a Licentiate of Arts degree from the Lithuanian Academy of Music and Theater, a Bachelor's and Master's degree from Vilnius Academy of Arts and has studied at Ecole Normale de Musique de Paris.
+A graduate of the National M. K. Čiurlionis School of Art and Balys Dvarionas Music School, he has obtained a Bachelor's, Master's and a Licentiate of Arts degree from the Lithuanian Academy of Music and Theatre, a Bachelor's and Master's degree from Vilnius Academy of Arts and has studied at Ecole Normale de Musique de Paris.

 Professional career

 Pianist

 Paukstelis' repertoire includes piano music by Jean-Philippe Rameau, Domenico Scarlatti, Anatoly Lyadov, Alexander Scriabin, César Franck.
 He also plays music pieces composed by his brother Vytautas Paukstelis.
 Victor is the head judge on the judge panel of Musica Amabile young Lithuanian pianists' competitions.